department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 ### Who can be honored with a medallion?

-- Any Veteran who died before November 1, 1990, **and*
+- Any Veteran who died before November 1, 1990
-- Served on or after April 6, 1917, **and**
+- Any Veteran who served on or after April 6, 1917
-- Whose grave is privately marked
+- Any Veteran whose grave is privately marked

 </div>